dhvl15/Backorder-Prediction/README.md

 For the 1st model we used the following parameters lead_time ,sales_1_month,  national_inv  , sales_3_month , forecast_9_month.
 For the 2nd model we  created a 2 parameter model with the following parameters lead_time , national_inv.
 Using the Exploratory Data Analysis we had found out the direct relations of these variables to the dependent variable (went on backorder),we also estimated the influence of one or more covariates while controlling for any confounding variables.
 The variables national inventory and lead times were discovered to be the most important determinants in determining whether a product should be placed on backorder.

 Decision Tree Model
-A decision tree is a method for making decisions that uses a tree-like model of options and their potential consequences, such as chance event outcomes, resource costs, and utility.
-It's one way to demonstrate an algorithm using just conditional control statements.
-Decision trees are a prominent machine learning approach that is frequently used in operations research, particularly in decision analysis, to assist in discovering the strategy that is most likely to achieve a goal.
 A decision tree is a sequence of inquiries or tests that are repeated adaptively, such that the outcomes of previous tests may influence the next test.
 Decision Trees divide the area into increasingly smaller regions.

 The project includes implementation of two decision tree models for the purpose of predicting backorders, that is whether a product should be ordered beforehand or not.
 This prediction is dependent on a number of parameters.
 The following independent variables are used for creating a decision tree model for the same.